mother-db/MOTHER-DB-annotation-tools/MOTHER-AIML-OvarianFollicle/README.md

 The complete data set, including negatives and augmentations is 120GB.
 Smaller date sets, without negatives or augmentations are also available.
-For filenaming conventions, folder and file contents, etc. see the README.
+For filenaming conventions, folder and file contents, etc. see the description in the repository and the README file.

 ## License
 This work is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/